alanxoc3/concards/README.md

 and Mac are supported.

 ### Building From Source
-It should be super simple.
-Just use the `go install` command:
+It should be super simple:
 ``` bash
 go install github.com/alanxoc3/concards
 ```